Art Tatum: 1927–1937

 In 1927, after winning an amateur competition, Tatum began playing on Toledo radio station WSPD during interludes in a morning shopping program and soon had his own daily program.
 After regular club dates, he often visited after-hours clubs to be with other musicians; he enjoyed listening to other pianists and preferred to play after all the others had finished.
 He frequently played for hours on end into the dawn; his radio show was scheduled for noon, allowing him time to rest before evening performances.
 During 1928–29, the radio program was rebroadcast nationwide by the Blue Network.
+According to jazz vocalist Jon Hendricks, a neighbor of the Tatums, around 1930 the player piano at Tatum’s house was replaced by a better instrument: “Art Tatum’s mother scrubbed floors at the First National Bank to help him get a second-hand baby grand.”
 Tatum also began to play in larger Midwestern cities outside his home town, including Cleveland, Columbus, and Detroit.

 As word of Tatum spread, national performers passing through Toledo, including Duke Ellington and Fletcher Henderson, visited clubs where he was playing.
 They were impressed by what they heard: from near the start of his career, "his accomplishment [...] was of a different order from what most people, from what even musicians, had ever heard.
 It made musicians reconsider their definitions of excellence, of what was possible", his biographer reported.
 Although Tatum was encouraged by comments from these and other established musicians, he felt that he was not yet, in the late 1920s, musically ready to move to New York City, the center of the jazz world and home to many of the pianists he had listened to growing up.

+Around 1930, Tatum joined the Milton Senior and his Chateau La France Orchestra, a highly regarded four piece band in Toledo, consisting of piano, bass, guitar and clarinet.
+In 1932, vocalist Adelaide Hall, touring the United States with two pianists, heard Tatum play in Toledo and recruited him.
+She was introduced to Tatum by Ella Stewart, the wife of William W. Stewart, with whom Tatum entered a management contract.
+Stewart was a local pharmacist who had connections in the music business but not enough to properly represent Tatum, who two years later went under contract to a professional manager in Chicago named Sam Beers.